Blog

 Follow-up is where value is created.
 Digital systems improve the business card follow-up rate because they remove delay and preserve context.
 Instead of revisiting a stack of cards days later, you act while the interaction is still fresh.

-Research shows that digital cards drive a 35 % improvement in follow-up rates compared to traditional paper cards.
+Research shows that digital cards drive a 35% improvement in follow-up rates compared to traditional paper cards.
 Consider a common scenario: a sales representative attends a two-day event and meets 150 prospects.
 With paper cards, those contacts are reviewed days later, often without context.
-With digital capture, those contacts are already organized and ready for outreach the same day.
+With Habsy, those contacts are already organized, voice-noted, and ranked by intent signal the same evening.
+The first outreach goes out before competitors have finished sorting their card stacks.

 CRM Integration Reduces Lead Management Time